jonescompneurolab/hnn/doc/gui.rst

 specified in ``default.param``.

 .. image:: images/dataoutputwin.png
-        :width: 35%
+        :scale: 35%
 	:align: center

 Note that the directory path is ``/home/hnn/data/default``, corresponding to the ``default`` ``Simulation Name`` parameter specified in the GUI.
 Also note the individual files present in the window:

  #. default.param - a backup copy of the param file used to run the simulation
  #. dpl.txt - normalized dipole in units of nAm; 1st column is time; 2nd column is layer 2 dipole; 3rd column is layer 5 dipole; 45h column is aggregate dipole from layers 2 and 5
  #. i.txt - currents from the cells